Diplomatic missions

 Competitive service

-The Bulgarian Embassy in Canberra performs standard certification of copies of documents or signatures, as well as of the contents of documents written in Bulgarian, which are to be used in front of the relevant authorities in Bulgaria.
-Wills can be prepared as well only after a preliminary appointment.
-The Embassy also verifies the signatures of the sworn translators of the Embassy.
+The Bulgarian Embassy in Canberra carries out standard legalization of copies of documents and of signatures as well as contents of documents in Bulgarian language to serve before the relevant authorities in Bulgaria.
+Legacy documents shall also be drawn up prepared at a preliminary scheduled appointment.
+The Embassy shall also certify the signatures of the sworn translators registered with the Embassy.

 This site uses cookies.
 By accepting cookies you can optimise your browsing experience.